 The Special English Class (SEC) is an intensive class for improving everyday English conversation skills.
+It is not an academic English or writing class.

 The primary goal of the class is for students to gain confidence in using English in everyday situations.
 Students will get a lot of practice speaking English with their classmates and with their teachers.